 Prohibition of client software certificates

-Decreto 1413, in August 2017 prohibits the use of software certificates on clients, limiting the signature to token devices or centralized signature (cloud signature).
+Decree 1413, in August 2017 prohibits the use of software certificates on clients, limiting the signature to token devices or centralized-cloud signatures

 Law 527 also states that the certification entities are responsible for granting digital signatures, under the control and supervision of the Superintendency of Industry and Commerce.
 Decreto 1747 de 2000 defines the certification authorities.